How to Prepare for the ACT Reading Test

 • Evaluate evidence from multiple sources

-Understanding the exam format and question types is imperative to know what’s required of you.
+Understanding the exam format and question types is imperative to preparing for the section and knowing what’s required of you.
 Remember, most question types focus on central themes and ideas!

 ACT Reading Practice Tests

-• Get comfortable with test content: ACT Reading practice tests help you become more comfortable with the content and increase your speed and accuracy over time.
+• Get comfortable with test content: ACT reading practice tests help you become more comfortable with the content and can help increase your speed and accuracy over time.

 • Setting your target score from your initial score: Completing a practice test before studying determines your initial score.
-This score helps you identify a reasonable target score to strive for.
+This score can help you identify a reasonable target score to strive for as you study.

 • Benefit from the “testing effect:” The testing effect means that taking practice tests is a “retrieval practice:” meaning “you are actively recalling information, which leads to improved ability to recall later on (on the exam!).”

-Let’s look at practice test questions you may stumble upon as you study.
+Let’s look at some practice test questions you may stumble upon as you study.

 Source: ACT.org